Lianathanoj/table-tennis-automation/README.md

 * CANNOT currently upload to the website as that is a separate process that cannot be automated with the service it's using; you'll still need to copy and paste the sheet's URL with the /pubhtml suffix added

 ## Who Can Use This?
-* If you are a club officer who has been given access to the GTTTA President's email/drive account
+* If you are a club officer who has been given access to the GTTTA President's or Webmaster's email/drive account
 * If you have been granted sufficient permissions by GTTTA President to access the shared drive for officers
 * Contact me if you would like a single, bundled executable and qualify for any of the above points

 ## Testing
-* Check https://console.cloud.google.com/apis while logged into the GTTTA President's account, download the client secrets for "TT Automation - Drive API" and "TT Automation - Sheets API", respectively, and place it into the same directory as this project
+* Check https://console.cloud.google.com/apis while logged into the GTTTA President's or Webmaster's account, download the client secret "TT Automation" and place it into the same directory as this project
 * `pip install -r requirements.txt` for all required pip packages
-* Bundle the files into a python executable if you would like to distribute it by pip installing pyinstaller then inputting `pyinstaller --onefile automation.py --add-data "drive_client_secret.json; sheets_client_secret.json"`; otherwise skip this step.
+* Bundle the files into a python executable if you would like to distribute it by pip installing pyinstaller then inputting `pyinstaller --onefile automation.py --add-data "client_secret.json"`; otherwise skip this step.
 * Run automation.py
 * Note that RESULTS_FOLDER_ID in google_drive_functions.py and RATINGS_SPREADSHEET_ID in google_sheets_functions.py point to test IDs by default; in the event that the files are ever recreated, manually look at the new folder IDs within Google Drive and replace them, or contact me
 * If you want to use the live environment results folder and ratings spreadsheet, simply go to `config.py` and set `CURRENT_ENV = LIVE_ENV`.